 DOE operates a number of major scientific user facilities to serve researchers from universities, national laboratories, and industry.
 These facilities enable the acquisition of new knowledge that often cannot be obtained by any other means.
 Thousands of researchers collaborate with these facilities and analyze their respective data from the experiments to publish new scientific findings in peer-reviewed journals.
-These facilities may be found at the following web addresses: http://science.energy.gov/bes/suf/user-facilities/ and http://science.energy.gov/ber/facilities/.
+These facilities may be found at: https://science.osti.gov/User-Facilities/User-Facilities-at-a-Glance.